Holography, charge and baryon asymmetry

+The WMAP estimate \cite{key-9} of baryon density to cosmic microwave background photon density ratio is $6.1\times10^{-10}$.
+A charged preon model \cite{key-10} with $n=2$ involves three strands, with charged bits on the end of each strand, bound by non-local forces into each Standard Model particle.
+At the time of baryogenesis, the nnmber of proton states with six $e/6$ bits, the number of anti-protons states with six $-e/6$ bits, and the number of photon states with three $e/6$ and three $-e/6$ bits are approximately equal.
+Then, when almost all protons and anti-protons annihilate to two photons, the ratio of baryon to photon states is $\frac{1}{3}(1.8\times10^{-9})=6\times10^{-10}$, in good agreement with the WMAP result.

-If $R_{0}\approx10^{28}$cm, this model also predicts a positron excess of $\approx1.7n\times10^{-6}$ when the universe cools to the point where electron-positron pairs can survive.
-This primordial positron excess is a primary source of positrons that might help explain cosmic ray positron excess in the PAMELA experiment \cite{key-10}.
-The positron excess might also explain part of the asymmetric 511 keV gamma radiation from the galactic center \cite{key-11}.
+If $R_{0}\approx10^{28}$cm, the model in this paper also predicts a positron excess of $\approx1.7n\times10^{-6}$ when the universe cools to the point where electron-positron pairs can survive.
+This primordial positron excess is a primary source of positrons that might help explain cosmic ray positron excess in the PAMELA experiment \cite{key-11}.
+The positron excess might also explain part of the asymmetric 511 keV gamma radiation from the galactic center \cite{key-12}.